themantho/brainageR/README.md

 ## Folder structure

+There are two subdirectories: software and dcm2bids.

+### Software folder

-All scripts and brainageR model files are stored in the software directory:
+All brainageR scripts and model data are stored in the software directory:

 /brainageR_output

 Individual subject brain age and aggregate brain age files will be here after running the calculation.

 /brainageR_T1

 Create symbolic links to subjects' raw (unprocessed) T1.nii (make sure they are unzipped) or copy the files here, with a separate folder for each subject (e.g., /brainageR_T1/sub-ID/sub-ID_ses-01_T1w.nii).

 Important:
 The files should be .nii (unzipped nifti), not .nii.gz or another zip flavor.
 Intermediate files will also be stored here.

 /logs

 When things go wrong, look here for log and error files.
 If this folder does not exist initially, it will be created when you run the script.

 /scripts_templates

 Original script templates referenced in the original README.md are here.
 To use a template, create a copy of the script and move into /software, then edit.

 /subjectIDs

 Store subject ID files here.
-The subject ID file should be a text file with one ID per line and no extra whitespace before/after each ID, e.g., sub-001
+The subject ID file should be a text file with one ID per line and no extra whitespace before/after each ID, e.g., sub-001 sub-002
-    sub-002
 .
 .
 sub-00n

 When using a single subject ID file, make sure to overwrite it, rather than append new IDs to the existing list.
 Verify no whitespace or extra lines exist after the last ID so that slurm does not submit a job for an "empty ID".

 /templates

 Templates used to calculate brain age.
 These are not script templates.
 DO NOT TOUCH.
 DO NOT CHANGE.

+### dcm2bids folder

+Scripts for converting DICOMs to BIDS using the dcm2bids package are located in the dcm2bids folder.

+/bids_config

+Contains the BIDS configuration file.
+The config file should be created based on your MRI acquisition protocol parameters.
+By default it will deface the T1w image using pydeface.
+Note that this config is designed for dcm2bids >=3.0.0. dcm2bids>=3.0.0 is not compatible with config files made for v2.1.9 and below.

+/logs

+Log and error files for dcm2bids and pydeface will be stored here.
+Log subdirectories will be created by 'submit_dcm2bids.sh', if they do not exist.

 ## Script overview